Contact Us

 Regular Hours

-Tues 9:00am to 6:00pm In-Person
+Tuesday: 9:00am to 6:00pm

-Wed 9:00am to 6:00pm Telehealth
+Wednesday: 9:00am to 6:00pm

-Thurs 9:00am to 6:00pm In-Person
+Thursday: 9:00am to 6:00pm

-King Jr Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day & Veteran's Day
+We are closed on all Federal holidays, including: New Year's Day, Martin Luther King Jr Day, President's Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving Day & Christmas Day.

 Programs & Insurances